batunpc/palpatine/README.md

 ### Usage

-> **Note:** The example commands below are using the `sample data` directory in the codebase.
+> **Note**: The example commands below are using the `sample data` directory in the codebase.
 You can use your own data directory or config file.

 #### Input